No. 22 Baylor needs 2 OTs to beat Texas Tech 33-30

 Duffey finished 31 of 42 for 362 yards and two interceptions.
 R.J.
 Turner had seven catches for 138 yards.

+“We took a big step last week,” Texas Tech coach Matt Wells said, referring to a win over Oklahoma State.
+“One could argue we didn’t win this game, maybe you didn’t take a step.
+But I think we did.”

 Texas Tech took a 20-17 lead on SaRodorick Thompson’s second touchdown run, a 30-yarder with 1:37 left in regulation.
+Thompson finished with 28 carries for 153 yards and two touchdowns.

+“We matched blow for blow,” Wells said.
+“That drive at the end of the game, with Jett and the crowd and the noise, it was precision.
+They threw and caught the ball.
+We made plays all the way down the field.”

-The Bears then were at their own 1 after Brewer got sacked on the ensuing drive.
-But he then had five completions for 74 yards, including an incredible 19-yard catch along the sideline by Denzel Mims.
+After getting back up to the 1, Brewer had five completions for 74 yards, including an incredible 19-yard catch along the sideline by Denzel Mims.

 Baylor got to the 5 before taking two more shots at Mims in the end zone.
 He couldn’t hold onto one in traffic and then drew a defensive holding call that put the ball at the 2 with 3 seconds remaining.
 John Mayers then kicked a tying 19-yard field goal.